prebid/Prebid.js/publisher-api.md

 The bidder setting for AppNexus is saying: send 2 pairs of key value string targeting for every AppNexus bid and for every ad unit.
 The 1st pair would be `apn_pbMg` => the value of `bidResponse.pbMg`.
 The 2nd pair would be `apn_adId` => the value of `bidResponse.adId`.
 You can find the documentation of bidResponse object [here](bidders.html).

+Now let's say you would like Criteo bid to always be send to the adServer, since Criteo isn't sending back a cpm, prebid.js can't order it among the other prebid partners.
+You could define your own bidderSetting, only for criteo bidder, that would setup Criteo bid to always be send to the adserver and not be evaluate against other bids

+{% highlight js %}

+pbjs.bidderSettings = {
+    standard: {
+    	alwaysUseBid: true,
+        adserverTargeting: [{
+            key: "crt_bid",
+            val: function(bidResponse) {
+                return (bidResponse.statusMessage == "Bid available" ? "true" : "false");
+            }
+        }]
+    }
+}

+{% endhighlight %}

+Now let's say you would like to define you own price bucket function rather than use hte ones available by default in prebid.js (pbLg, pbMg, pbHg).You can overwrite the bidder settings as the below example:

+**Note: this will only impact the price bucket assignation (for ad server targeting).
+It won't actually impact the cpm value used for ordering the bids.**

+{% highlight js %}

+pbjs.bidderSettings = {
+    standard: {
+    	alwaysUseBid: false,
+        adserverTargeting: [{
+            key: "hb_bidder",
+            val: function(bidResponse) {
+                return bidResponse.bidder;
+            }
+        }, {
+            key: "hb_adid",
+            val: function(bidResponse) {
+                return bidResponse.adId;
+            }
+        }, {
+            key: "hb_pb",
+            val: function(bidResponse) {
+            	// define your own function to assign price bucket if (cpm < 2)
+            		return "pb1"; // all bids less than $2 are assigned to price bucket 'pb1' if (cpm < 3)
+            		return "pb2"; // all bids less than $3 are assigned to price bucket 'pb2' if (cpm < 4)
+            		return "pb3"; // all bids less than $4 are assigned to price bucket 'pb3' if (cpm < 5)
+            		return "pb4"; // all bids less than $5 are assigned to price bucket 'pb4' if (cpm < 6)
+            		return "pb5"; // all bids less than $6 are assigned to price bucket 'pb5' return "pb6"; // all bids $6 and above are assigned to price bucket 'pb6' }
+        }, {
+            key: "hb_size",
+            val: function(bidResponse) {
+                return bidResponse.size;
+            }
+        }]
+    }
+}

+{% endhighlight %}

 </div>